Halden Aerospace Laboratory

 The Halden Aerospace Laboratory is operated by the Department of Humans and Automation, supporting Norway’s strategic ambition to become a key space nation.

-HAL was established to harness the 60+ years of experience of developing and testing high-precision sensors, materials and instrumentation for extremely harsh environments, and to utilise this expertise to further research and development in space and other relevant domains in Norway and Europe.
+HAL was established to harness the 60+ years of experience of developing and testing high-precision sensors, materials and instrumentation for extremely harsh environments.
+Combined with our 30+ years’ experience on human factors and human-technology interaction, we aim to apply this expertise to further research and development in space and other relevant domains in Norway and Europe.

 Vision & Mission